 Technical Blogging and the Gospel of Thomas

 Today at the First Unitarian Church of Providence, where I am a member, the sermon was on the Gospel of Thomas, one of the Gnostic gospels.
 They are not in the bible and were considered heresy at the time, so the adherents buried them in a cave in Egypt, and they were only discovered in 1945.
+Unlike the other gospels, they do not contain narratives of Jesus' life but his teachings and sayings.
 As in all religious texts, they can have many interpretations.
 Here is verse 70 discussed in the sermon:

 If you bring forth what is within you, what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.